MamdouhShawer/Predicting-symptoms-trajctories-of-metal-health/README.md

 Visualizations for easy interpretation of results.

-Contributing
+# Contributing

 Contributions are welcome!
 If you encounter issues or have suggestions, feel free to open a pull request or create an issue in the GitHub repository.

-License
+# License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Contact
+# Contact

-For any inquiries or support, please contact [Your Name or Team Name].
+For any inquiries or support, please contact Mamdouh Shawer.